-This document specifies the requirements governing the application of a set of explicit algebraic formulae for the calculation of specific characteristics of fire plume.
+This document specifies the requirements governing the application of explicit algebraic formula sets to the calculation of specific characteristics of ejected flame from an opening.

 2 Normative references

 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.